numery009/Angular-Basic-2.0/README.md

 ### Form Validation

 Form validationcan can be used to disable the submit button.
 Form level validation will apply to all the controls of the forms.

+### Submitting form Data

+novalidate- This will prevent the browser validation from kicking in when we click on the submit button.

+ngSubmit- This get emitted when submit button escalate.

+### Express Server to receive FormData

+Set up the basic Express Server
+         1) Initialize new package json file -> npm init --yes
+         2) Install the dependency -> npm install --save express body-parser cors
+                  a) Express - Webserver
+                  b) bosy-parser - Middlewire handle form data
+                  c) cors- is a package to make request
+         3) Run the Node Server -> Node Server